 - Using a grater, shred 2-3 zucchini until you have 2 cups of shredded zucchini.
 Using a paper towel or clean cloth, gently squeeze the liquid from the zucchini.
 (You should have about 1/4 cup liquid drained).

 - Combine all the dry ingredients (except the almond meal) into a large mixing bowl.

 - In a separate large mixing bowl, combine the wet ingredients and zucchini.
 Mix well.

 - Slowly add the dry mix to the zucchini mixture.
 After the ingredients are fully combined, add 1-3 tablespoons of almond meal as needed to absorb any excess moisture.

 - Fold in the blueberries and your choice of mix-ins.
 Then evenly distribute batter among muffin tins, filling each about 3/4 of the way full.

 - Bake for 25-30 minutes or until toothpick inserted into the middle of the muffin comes out clean.

-- Store the muffins in an airtight container and place in the fridge to enjoy for up to a week
+- Store the muffins in an airtight container and place them in the fridge to enjoy for up to a week

-- Muffins can be frozen; individually wrap muffins in ziploc bags or store them in a large freezer bag.
+- Muffins can be frozen; individually wrap muffins in Ziploc bags or store them in a large freezer bag.
 Reheat for 30-45 seconds in the microwave or thaw them at room temperature.